Computer

 regarding information technology.

-With over 25 years experience working with computers, we have a
+With 35 years experience working with computers, we have a

 broad-based and in-depth knowledge of information technology and